eduwallet/veramo-agent/README.md

 - `expiration`: a number representing the seconds after issuance date for the credential to expire.
 For backwards compatibility, the credential data fields `_exp` and `_ttl` are also supported and serve the same purpose
 - `enableStatusLists`: a boolean field that enables or disables generating status list information.
 If not specified, but status lists are configured for an issuer, status list information is generated.
 Set this field explicitely to `false` to prevent generating status list information
+- `evidence`: an object or array containing evidence data as specified in the VCDM spec.

 The call returns a JSON object containing the following elements: